 This occurred during a time when it was very unusual for a physician to pray with patients and to witness Christ to them.
 I had never experienced anything similar in my training, so I wasn’t sure the accusation of which that man had accused Bubba was true or not.
 Neither Cathy nor I were believers so were not able to rejoice in Bubba’s love for the Lord Jesus and his bravery to withstand some of the silent and now vocal accusations of insanity.

-It was almost 10 years to the day following this call in which both Cathy and I had a spiritual conversion and our lives changed as well.
+It was almost 10 years to the day following this call when both Cathy and I had a spiritual conversion, and our lives changed as well.
 Since that day in 1977 I never heard anyone accuse me of being crazy until about 3 years ago just before Bubba died.
-We were laughing about the impact of that phone call back in 1967 and what many people thought and said about him in those days.
+We were laughing about the impact of the phone call back in 1967 and what many people thought and said about him in those days.
 He then paid me one of the greatest compliments I ever heard from him when he said, “As crazy as people thought I was in those days, you and Cathy became a lot crazier than I ever was!”
 As I hugged him good-bye I said, “Isn’t it wonderful to be crazy for Jesus?”